 1. Check Cellular Coverage

-One obvious reasons for SMS messages not to be delivered on your device is the lack of cellular coverage.
+One obvious reason for SMS messages not to be delivered on your device is the lack of cellular coverage.
 A series of iPhone 12 models have been reported to experience the No Service bug.

 Double-check that you have carrier connectivity before going further.
 The easiest way is to bring your iPhone into Airplane Mode, wait a couple of seconds and turn off AirPlane Mode.
 A connection with the nearest cellular tower will be forced and any pending Short Code SMS messages will be delivered!

-2. Call your Carrier
+2. Contact your Carrier

 Tip: Make sure that you have your iPhone 12 packaging nearby, as you might need to provide your device’s Serial Number and other identification details.